Shazeebo Customer Question and Answers

 Yes, regardless of the size of the project and the budget.
 Shazeebo has made it easy for anyone to have shade sails.
 We have many options of shades to fit your space.
-We offer Ready-made shade sails, custom shade sails, Lace on panels, Slide wire and invisible frames.
+We offer custom shade sails, Lace on panels, Slide wire and invisible frames.
 It’s easy to design your own shade sail with our Shazeebo Design guide, click here.

 Why are Shazeebo prices a little more than other companies?

 At Shazeebo we are dedicated to giving out customers a high quality product that last for years.
 We take the extra steps to insure our products will last.
-All our corners on our shades either custom or ready-made are double reinforced with webbing and extra stitches.
+All our corners on our custom shades are double reinforced with webbing and extra stitches.
 We also only use lifetime Gore Tenara thread with is the best thread you can get on the market.
 We have kept our manufacturing here in the US.
 All our shade sails are made in beautiful San Marcos, California.
 We also offer a lifetime workmanship warranty on all of our shades.

 What warranty does Shazeebo offer?